 We have a strategic goal to deliver improved justice outcomes for Māori.
-This aligns with our role in supporting the Government's commitment to reduce the over-representation of Māori in the criminal justice system.
+This aligns with our role in supporting the Government's commitment to better meet the needs of Māori, who are disproportionately represented in the criminal justice system.

-The Ministry is the lead agency for the newly formed Crown/Māori Relations portfolio, created to build and strengthen the Crown/Māori relationship beyond the negotiations table.
-Given this responsibility, we will need to be an exemplar in engaging and working in partnership with Māori to ensure our policies, service design and our delivery of those services demonstrate our clear understanding of operating within a Te Ao Māori context and start to make a real difference in the lives of Māori, and New Zealanders more generally.
-We already have strong expertise in key parts of our organisation but need to ensure that across our Ministry we encourage and strengthen our cultural capability and use our knowledge and experience to lead and support other public sector agencies in their engagement and partnership opportunities with Māori.
+The Ministry is the host agency of the newly formed departmental agency, the Office for Māori Crown Relations - Te Arawhiti, created to build and strengthen the Crown Māori relationship beyond the negotiations table.
+Together, we will need to be exemplars in engaging and working in partnership with Māori to ensure our policies, service design and our delivery of those services demonstrate our clear understanding of operating within a Te Ao Māori context.
+This will make a real difference in the lives of Māori, and New Zealanders more generally.

+The Ministry and Te Arawhiti already have strong expertise in key parts of our organisations but need to ensure that across both agencies we encourage and strengthen our cultural capability and use our knowledge and experience to lead and support other public sector agencies in their engagement and partnership opportunities with Māori.

-Te Haerenga, our Māori strategy, recognises we need to work with Māori in all aspects of our work.
-It starts with our capability, which will lay the groundwork for delivering improved justice outcomes for Māori and meeting our wider responsibilities to support the Crown/ Māori partnership.
+Te Haerenga, our Māori strategy, recognises we need to engage with Māori in all aspects of our work.
+It starts with our capability, which will lay the groundwork for delivering improved justice outcomes for Māori and meeting our wider responsibilities to support the Crown/Māori partnership.